keu/docs/astro/manage-deployments-as-code.md

 ---

 After you create an Astro Deployment, you can create a file with the Astro CLI that contains its unique configurations represented as code.
 That includes worker queues, environment variables, and Astro Runtime version.
-You can use Deployment files to create and manage Deployments programmatically on Astro.
+You can use Deployment files to manage Deployments programmatically on Astro.

 Specifically, you can: